Pierre-Jules Boulanger: Michelin

-WW2
+Second World War

 During the occupation of France in the Second World War, Boulanger refused to meet Dr. Ferdinand Porsche or communicate with the German authorities except through intermediaries.
 He organized a 'go slow' of production of trucks for the Wehrmacht, many of which were sabotaged at the factory, by putting the notch on the oil dipstick in the wrong place resulting in engine seizure.
 In 1944 when the Gestapo headquarters in Paris was sacked by members of the French Resistance, his name was prominent on a German blacklist of the most important 'Enemies of the Reich' to be arrested in the event of an allied invasion of France.

 TPV becomes 2CV

 In 1936, Boulanger initiated a project to create the TPV (short for 'Très Petite Voiture' meaning 'very small car'), which became 2CV in 1948.
 His specification for the new model was characteristic of the man:

 The 2CV was known for its great capacity of work and its absence of ostentation.

 In 1947, the Citroën H Van was introduced – this utilitarian commercial van was sold until 1981.

-He died at Broût-Vernet, Allier, in a car crash in a Citroën Traction Avant on Sunday, 12 November 1950, while on the main road between Clermont-Ferrand (the home of Michelin) and Paris.
+He died at Broût-Vernet, Allier, in a car crash in a Citroën Traction Avant on Sunday, 12 November 1950, on the main road between Clermont-Ferrand (the home of Michelin) and Paris.